sini/nixkraken/docs/src/dev/packages/index.md

 ## Build packages

-Packages are exposed as Flake outputs inside the `packages` output.
+Packages are exposed as [Flake outputs][flakes-outputs] inside the `packages` output.
 To build them, use following commands:

 ```bash
 # Using new Nix commands